 You have two main options for paddling trips here, and you can pick from them to enjoy anywhere from a one to four-hour adventure.

-Rainbow River is formed by the Rainbow Springs, the fourth largest body of water of its type in Florida.
+Rainbow River is formed by the Rainbow Springs, the fourth largest spring in Florida.
 The river flows for about six miles with a comfortable current until you reach the Withlacoochee River.

-This river’s claim to fame is crystal clear water to the point that you can often see your own boat’s shadow reflecting back from the sandy bottom.
+This river’s claim to fame is crystal clear water to the point that you can often see your boat’s shadow reflecting from the sandy bottom.

-You’ve got several launch sites along the river, including Rainbow Springs State Park.
-Here, you can launch at the headsprings where you can enjoy some swimming along with paddling.
+Several launch sites along the river, including Rainbow Springs State Park.
+Here, you can launch at the headsprings and enjoy swimming and paddling.

 Or, you can visit the K.P.
 Hole, County Park.
-Keep in mind that this park can lock the gates when the parking area gets full and when they close at night.
+Remember that this park can lock the gates when the parking area gets full and when they close at night.

 So, making sure you get back before the park closes ensures that you’ll easily be able to access your ride home.